Who Was Jesus Before His Human Birth?

 While God is one being, he exists eternally as three coequal and coeternal Persons, whom we know as the Father, the Son and the Holy Spirit.
 In order to understand how the Trinity doctrine describes the nature of God, we must keep in mind the difference between the words “Being” and “Person.”
 This distinction has been put in the following terms: there is but one what of God (that is, his Being) but there are three whos within the one being of God, that is, the three divine Persons—Father, Son and Holy Spirit.

 The Being we call the one God has an eternal relationship within himself of Father to Son.
 The Father has always been the Father and the Son has always been the Son.
-And, of course, the Holy Spirit has always been the Holy Spirit.
-One Person in the Godhead has not preceded the other, and neither is one Person inferior to the other in his essence.
+The Holy Spirit has always been the Holy Spirit.
+One Person in the Godhead did not exist before the others, or without the others, and neither is one Person inferior to the other in his essence.
 All three divine Persons—Father, Son and Holy Spirit—share the one being of God.
-The Trinity doctrine explains that Jesus was not created sometime prior to his incarnation, but existed eternally as God.
+The Trinity doctrine explains that Jesus was not created at some point, but existed eternally as God.

-It is acknowledged that there is something about God as Trinity that transcends our finite understanding.
+God as Trinity transcends our understanding.
+God is greater than our finite minds can completely grasp.
 Scripture does not explain how it is that the one God can exist as the Trinity.
-It only affirms that this is so.
+It just gives us the basic facts: there is only one God, but the Father is God, the Son is divine, and the Spirit is also divine.

-Granted, how the Father and the Son can be one being seems difficult for us humans to understand.
-That’s why it’s important to keep in mind the distinction between person and essence, which the doctrine of the Trinity makes.
+How the Father and the Son can be one being is difficult for us humans to understand.
+Our experience in the created world is that persons are different beings.
+So we need to keep in mind the distinction the early church made between person and essence, which the doctrine of the Trinity makes.
 This distinction tells us that there is a difference between the way God is one and the way that he is three.
-Simply put, God is one in essence and three in persons.
-If we keep that distinction at the front of our discussion, we will avoid being confounded by the seeming (but not real) contradiction in the biblical truth that God is one being in three Persons—Father, Son and Holy Spirit.
+God is one in essence and three in persons.
+If we keep that distinction throughout our discussion, we will avoid being confounded by the seeming (but not real) contradiction in the biblical truth that God is one being in three Persons—Father, Son and Holy Spirit.

 A physical analogy, though an imperfect one, might help us understand.
-There is but one pure light, and that is white light.
+There is but one pure light, and we perceive it as white light.
 But white light can be broken down into three primary colors—red, green and blue.
 Each of the three primary colors does not exist apart from the other primary colors—they are included within the one light, which is white.
 There is but one complete light that we call white light, but this light contains three distinct but not separate primary colors.
+(The analogy fails, as all analogies from the created world do, if we extend it further.
+Although white light contains three primary colors, it is physically possible to separate the colors, and to have a stream of red light, for example.
+In the Trinity, it is not possible to separate the Persons, although they can be distinguished from one another.)

 The above explanation gives us the essential basis of the Trinity, which provides the perspective to understand who or what Jesus was before he became human flesh.
 Once we understand the relationship that has always existed within the one God, we can proceed to answer the question of who Jesus was before his incarnation and physical birth.